 Step 7: Meet at the Eugene School District on the first day of your assigned week to be bused to SKY Camp.

 Step 8: Have the experience of a lifetime as a Coyote Leader!

 Who can be a Coyote Leader?

-Lane County high school students (grades 9-12) can apply to volunteer as a Coyote Leader.
+High school students (grades 9-12) can register to volunteer as a Coyote Leader.
 They must be available for 3 to (preferably) 5 consecutive days during Outdoor School season and receive written permission from a parent/guardian and all their teachers to participate.
 Coyote Leaders also must attend a training to be eligible.
 See more in the “How do I become a Coyote Leader?” section below.
 We may approve non-high school students as Coyote Leaders on a case-by-case basis.
 Contact us at OutdoorSchool@wholeearth.org for more information if you are a college student interested in volunteering.

 What do Coyote Leaders do at Outdoor School?

 Coyote Leaders lead important parts of our overnight Outdoor School programs for fifth- and sixth-grade students, assisting with field studies by running small groups and engaging with younger students during games and campfire programs.
 Coyote Leaders also help to create a welcoming, supportive community at Coyote Outdoor School by serving as mentors to younger students during meal time, contributions, and bedtime.
 Coyote Leaders will have one special nighttime social with peers and two-hour breaks in the afternoon to catch up on school work, relax or socialize.
 Review the sample Coyote Leader Schedule to learn more about your role.

 When and where is Coyote Outdoor School?